 In Biblical Context

 Thus Scripture’s common sense to be “filled with the Holy Spirit” i.e., controlled by Him, not drunk.
 The idea is simple.
 Let God’s Spirit control you, not an external substance that you consume to a point where it is controlling you.
 In the Bible Paul’s instruction to Timothy is “not to sit long beside the wine” (a literal rendering), yet in another place he tells Timothy to “take a little wine for your stomach” (I wonder if that was pain management?).
 When drunk or stoned, a person who is normally reserved and civil, might become angry, loud, violent, or lose their sexual inhibitions.
 In other words those substances are controlling you; you are not in control of yourself much less God’s Spirit controlling you.

 I read recently where Israelis have figured out a way to take the THC out of marijuana and yet utilize the pain management part of the drug.
 See Wired Magazines great article: Medical Marijuana Without the High.

 In other words a medication would help with pain but not make you stoned.
-According to the article American marketers are not interested in that technology.
+According to the article, that technology does not interest American marketers.
 That is most telling.
 Why?
 Because we – and folks like George Soros — want us to be stoned.
 We want to be in oblivion.
-We want to be anesthetized.
+We want to anesthetize ourselves.
 But the short term and long term effects are far greater than people want to admit.
 A fella named Karl Marx once wrote religion was the “opium for the masses.”
 I think we can now substitute our country’s thinking the legalization of marijuana and whatever else may come are now the literal “opiates for the masses.”
-Well much more could be said.

 If you have the time read my friend Rob Schwarzwalder for another perspective.
 Check it out: Saying No to Marijuana